-The Pine Street Market, which opened in the spring of 2016, is located in downtown Portland in the historic Carriage & Baggage Building.
+Classic Windows: The Pine Street Market opened in the spring of 2016.
+It is located in downtown Portland in the historic Carriage & Baggage Building.
 It features nine of Portland’s best chefs and purveyors, in a casual, open layout.

-Built in 1886, the Carriage & Baggage Building was originally used as a livery and horse-drawn carriage storage facility until the early 1900’s.
-With horse stalls on the second floor and four massive tanks on the roof that provided water to wash the stalls, the building was essentially a horse and carriage parking garage.
+The Carriage & Baggage Building was built in 1886.
+It was originally used as a livery and horse-drawn carriage storage facility until the early 1900’s.
+The building was essentially a horse and carriage parking garage.
+With horse stalls on the second floor and four massive tanks on the roof that provided water to wash the stalls.

-When the automobile replaced the horse-drawn carriage, the building was used as storage and retail for Mallory Logging and Contractors Supplies for decades.
+Then the automobile replaced the horse-drawn carriage.
+Then the building was used as storage and retail for Mallory Logging and Contractors Supplies for decades.
 From 1969 – 1981, the building was home to the original Portland’s Old Spaghetti Factory.
-Since the early 80’s, housed a string of infamous Portland nightclubs.
+And since the early 80’s, housed a string of infamous Portland nightclubs.

-Listed on the National Register of Historic places, the Carriage & Baggage building is one of the few examples of a Portland livery.
+The Carriage & Baggage building is listed on the National Register of Historic places.
+It is one of the few examples of a Portland livery.
 Honored to be part of Portland’s history, Versatile created the windows, doors, and wood elements of the building’s exterior, keeping the dynamic history aesthetically alive.

-When Duane Sorenson’s flagship restaurant project and a 2012 Bon Appetite Best New Restaurant nominee launched the revitalization of it’s southeast Division street location, they knew who to call.
+Classic Windows: When Duane Sorenson’s flagship restaurant project and a 2012 Bon Appetite Best New Restaurant nominee launched the revitalization of it’s southeast Division street location, they knew who to call.
 Versatile updated the aluminum storefront with replicated traditional wood divided lite transoms over picture windows, insulated glass and custom entry doors.
-To ensure a long lasting product that would withstand the sunny south-facing light exposure, Versatile’s highly experienced carpenter, Jeff Vasey, hand selected wood with a tight grain pattern.
+Versatile’s highly experienced carpenter, Jeff Vasey, hand selected wood with a tight grain pattern.
+This was to ensure a long lasting product that would withstand the sunny south-facing light exposure.

 LOYAL LEGION BUILDING